tasket/Qubes-VM-hardening/README.md

 3. Disable Qubes default passwordless-root.
 This is necessary for the above measures to work effectively...

-   For Debian-based templates `configure-sudo-prompt` will launch automatically to [enable a sudo yes/no prompt](https://www.qubes-os.org/doc/vm-sudo/#replacing-password-less-root-access-with-dom0-user-prompt) that appears in dom0.
+   For Debian-based templates the installer will launch `configure-sudo-prompt` automatically to enable a sudo [yes/no prompt](https://www.qubes-os.org/doc/vm-sudo/#replacing-password-less-root-access-with-dom0-user-prompt) that appears in dom0.
 This handles the template configuration then displays several commands to manually configure dom0 (the dom0 step is required only once, regardless of how many templates you configure).
 You may test the `configure-sudo-prompt` script in a regular template-based appVM to see if it works, although the effect will be temporary.

    Alternately, you can uninstall the `qubes-core-agent-passwordless-root` package from the template.
 After doing this, you will have to use `qvm-run -u root` from dom0 to run any VM commands as root.